 - Police and emergency service vehicle accidents

 The injured party does not need to have been a driver or passenger to bring a claim relating to a road traffic accident; pedestrians or bystanders may also be able to bring a claim for their injuries.
-And likewise, if the accident was caused by a pedestrian or other individual not within or using a vehicle, a road traffic injury claim may also be possible.
+Likewise, if the accident was caused by a pedestrian or other individual not within or using a vehicle, a road traffic injury claim may also be possible.

 Who is liable for my road traffic accident injuries?

-Not all road traffic accidents are the fault of another party, however.
 Depending on the facts of the case, if it can be proven another person, business, or organisation was to blame, a claim may be brought against them for the damages which resulted.
 Road traffic accidents can be caused by a range of at-fault parties; it is our role to determine which one is applicable in your case.
 At-fault parties may include:

 - Local authorities (e.g. if the road was not safe)